mangecoeur/ipython-desktop/README.md

 ## Building ipython-desktop
-In theory, the followin steps should work (on Mac):
+In theory, the following steps should work (on Mac):

 Requirements - you must have Xcode developer tools installed as well as `nodejs` with `npm` and `grunt`.
 If you use Homebrew (and you should) just do brew install node.
 Then install Grunt via npm with `npm install grunt`.

-In the terminal, `cd` to the source folder and run `npm install` then `grunt install` to set up the dependancies for ipython desktop, this might take a while.
+In the terminal, `cd` to the source folder and run `npm install` then `grunt install` to set up the dependencies for ipython desktop, this might take a while.

 FINALLY you should be able to run `grunt run` and see you shiny new ipython-desktop app, ready to configure.